 What your diagrams should look like on LSAT Logic Games

-Here’s what my two pages look like.
+Here’s what my diagrams look like.
 This is a game from Preptest 72.
-But it’s all blurred out, so you don’t need to worry about spoilers:
+But it’s all blurred out, so you don’t need to worry about spoilers.
+These are diagrams from the old paper version, but I draw my diagrams exactly the same on scrap paper:

-Notice that I’ve drawn nothing on the first page.
-That’s because it’s far away from the questions.
-Instead, my main diagram is just below the questions.
+My main diagram is *always* just below the questions.
 It’s cleanly drawn, so I can instantly find it, with no confusion.

 I drew my extra diagrams beside the questions.
 This has two effects: